Making the Museum Autism Friendly – best practice from around the world

 The V&A Museum of Childhood provides a ‘Making SENse’ pre-visit guide.
 People can access this from home via the V&A website.
 It is a photographic guide which can help people to plan their visit.
 It is designed to help people with autism know what to expect from a visit to the museum.

-Other London Museums have made their buildings more accessible to people with autism too.
+Other London Museums have made their buildings more accessible to Autistic people too.
 The Natural History museums has been running Dawnosaurs since 2016 which is free and visitor numbers are controlled.
 The Science Museum runs Early Birds sessions, and is also expanding into events for 16-25 year olds called Night Owls.

-Special museum opening for visitors with Autism
+Special museum opening for Autistic visitors

 In the US, the Smithsonian runs ‘Morning at the Museum’ events at its venues around the city.
 The program started in 2011 and offers early entry to those on the spectrum.
 The museum also runs sensory-friendly activities.